 After a magical day filled with family, friends, food, and dancing, it’s perfectly acceptable to be completely exhausted the day after your wedding.
-You’ve endured hundreds of hours planning, multiple phone calls crying to your mom, sleepless nights, bridal shower after bridal shower after bridal shower, and just a whole mess of emotions in general — you and your fiancé deserve some serious rest and relaxation after the big day!
-So if you aren’t planning to hop on a flight immediately after the wedding and have a day of two off to just unwind from the last months of wedding planning, here are some of our favorite suggestions for you and your now husband or wife to do the day after the wedding!
+You’ve endured hundreds of hours planning, multiple phone calls crying to your mom, sleepless nights, bridal showers, and a whole mess of emotions — you and your fiancé deserve some serious rest and relaxation after the big day!
+For those who aren’t setting off on a honeymoon immediately after, here are some of our favorite suggestions for you and your spouse to do the day after the wedding!

 What to Do the Day After the Wedding

 From finally getting some relaxation, to organizing your new lives together, here are some things you can do after your wedding day is over.

 This is definitely the most obvious, but so important!
 Most newlyweds have spent the last week or so in a constant “go go go!” mode, so it's easy to forget to unwind and enjoy your first day as a married couple!
 Sleep in, eat breakfast in bed, and take time to reflect on how amazing your wedding night was!

 2. Make it Instagram + Facebook Official

 Nothing is official until it’s Facebook official!
 Am I right!?
 Switch your relationship status over to “Married” and let the whole (Facebook) world know that you just tied the knot!
 For those who took their spouse's last name, be sure to update your username, too.

 Opening cards and wedding presents is definitely a post-wedding highlight!
 Whether you made a registry or left it to chance, there's no doubt that presents are an exciting part of the experience.
 Host a gift-opening brunch, or spend the afternoon in bed opening presents.
 Don’t forget to take note of who got you what so you can send out your thank-you’s!